leios/Fable.jl/docs/src/examples/swirled_square.md

 ```

-Note that the `H1 = H` keyword argument is the one actually defining `H` as the first Hutchinson operator for the `FractalLayer`.
+Note that the `H = H` keyword argument is the one actually defining `H` as the first Hutchinson operator for the `FractalLayer`.
 After running this, we will get the following image:

 ![a simple square](res/swirled_square_1.png)